Chris Haywood: Career

 Haywood is now the Deputy Captain of VRA Hawkesbury and coxswain of their rescue boat.
 He is also currently working as a coxswain in the Australian pearling industry for Broken Bay Pearl Farm.

 Television

-TV credits as an actor include: Homicide, Essington, Against the Wind, Five Mile Creek, Return to Eden, Waterfront, A Good Thing Going, Boys From The Bush, Water Rats, Farscape, McLeod's Daughters, All Saints, Stingers, Grass Roots, Home and Away, The Last Confession of Alexander Pearce and The Pacific.
+TV credits as an actor include: Homicide, Essington, Against the Wind, Five Mile Creek, Return to Eden, Waterfront, A Good Thing Going, Boys From The Bush, Water Rats, Farscape, McLeod's Daughters, All Saints, Stingers, Grass Roots, Home & Away, The Last Confession of Alexander Pearce and The Pacific.
 Haywood appeared in Neighbours as Walter Mitchell in June 2013.

 TV credits as a writer: Alvin Purple additional material (1976).

 Personal life

 Haywood was married to actress, Wendy Hughes, c.
 1980 and they had a child.
 They had met while filming Newsfront (1978), their relationship developed soon after.
 In April 1980 Haywood and Hughes portrayed "screen parents" in a childbirth film, For a Child Called Michael, shown to expecting parents at Royal Women's Hospital, Melbourne.
 The couple separated in 1982.